 Or to leave a comment, click here!

-If you’re looking for a low calorie and healthy alternative to pasta noodles, you will love this keto zoodles recipe!
+For a low carb, keto, and healthy alternative to pasta noodles, you will love this homemade zoodles recipe!

 Prep Time 10 minutes